-A retailer's inventory is its merchandise that has not yet been sold.
+A retailer's inventory is the merchandise that it owns but has not yet sold.
 The cost of the inventory is reported on the balance sheet as a current asset.
 When merchandise is sold, the cost of the items sold is reported on the income statement as the cost of goods sold.
 The formula for the retailer's cost of goods sold is the cost of its net purchases minus the increase in inventory, or its cost of net purchases plus the decrease in inventory.
-This formula assures the matching of costs with revenues.
+This formula assures the matching of costs with the sales revenues.

 Costs for inventory include all costs that were necessary to get the items into inventory and ready for sale.
-For a retailer, the cost of a product is the vendor's invoice amount plus any freight-in on goods purchased FOB shipping point.
-A manufacturer's cost of finished goods and work-in-process will be the cost of direct material, direct labor, and manufacturing overhead.
+For a retailer, the cost of a product is the vendor's (supplier's) invoice amount plus any freight-in on goods purchased FOB shipping point.
+A manufacturer's cost of finished goods and work-in-process will be its cost of direct materials, direct labor, and manufacturing overhead.

-The LIFO cost flow can be different from the physical movement of goods.
-In other words, a company can diligently rotate its stock by moving the oldest goods to customers and yet flow the most recent costs to the cost of goods sold on its income statement.
+The LIFO cost flow will likely be different from the physical movement of goods.
+In other words, a company can diligently rotate its stock by sending the oldest goods to customers but flow the most recent costs to the cost of goods sold on its income statement.
 (U.S. corporations have used LIFO for decades to minimize income taxes.)

 Join PRO or PRO Plus and Get Lifetime Access to Our Premium Materials